White House: Trump paid $38 million in income tax in 2005

-Washington (CNN)The White House said Tuesday President Donald Trump earned more than $150 million in income and paid $38 million in taxes in 2005 even after taking into account large scale depreciation for construction.
+Washington (CNN)The White House said Tuesday President Donald Trump earned more than $150 million in income and paid $38 million in taxes even after taking into account large scale depreciation for construction in response to questions about the coming publication of his 2005 return.

-The White House put the information out ahead of an anticipated MSNBC news report about the returns.

-The $38 million was in addition to "paying tens of millions of dollars in other taxes such as sales and excise taxes and employment taxes," a White House official said.
+The $38 million was in addition to "paying tens of millions of dollars in other taxes such as sales and excise taxes and employment taxes," a White House official said ahead of an anticipated MSNBC news report about the returns.

 "You know you are desperate for ratings when you are willing to violate the law to push a story about two pages of tax returns from over a decade ago," the official said Tuesday.